rudalkunwar/GarbageComplaintSystem/README.md

 - **Layout**: The Layout directory contains header and footer layouts that are used across the application to maintain a consistent look and feel.

+- **Database**: The Database directory contains MySQL file of the Garbage Complaint System Database.

 ## Features

 - **User Registration**: Users can sign up for the platform, providing their necessary information.